phpmyadmin/phpmyadmin/doc/config.rst

     :type: integer
     :default: 200

-    Maximum number of characters shown in the tooltip of truncated string.
+    Maximum number of characters displayed in the tooltip of truncated string.

 .. config:option:: $cfg['RowActionLinks']